veeso/tuifeed/README.md

 tuifeed is a news feed reader with a fancy terminal user interface.
 It allows you read news from your favourite RSS and Atom sources, which can be easily configured in a TOML file.

 ![Demo](/docs/images/demo.gif)

+### Features 🎁

+- 📰 Read feed from any RSS/Atom source
+- 🌐 Open any article in your favourite browser in one-click
+- 🐧 Compatible with Windows, Linux, *BSD and MacOS
+- 🤖 Easy setup
+- 🦀 Rust-powered

 ---